 Who wants to look at words all the time when we have pictures?
 A good photo (or an infographic) not only offers a nice break to the text.
 As a bonus, Google also ranks pages with images higher than those without.

-Don’t forget to optimise your images though with a relevant alt-tag that describes what the image is.
-Not only does this contribute for SEO, but it helps with web accessibility when people are using screen readers.
+Don’t forget to optimise your images with a relevant alt-tag that describes what the image is.
+You should also make sure that all images are less than 1MB to reduce load times and stop users bouncing before your page loads.
+Image optimisation not only contributes to SEO, but it helps with web accessibility when people are using screen readers.

 Also, this is the internet and it’s filled with videos (admittedly most of them starring cats).
 Relevant videos can also help increase dwell time on the page.